Blog

 by

-Categorized in: Election tips | No Comments
+Categorized in: Election tips | Comments not allowed

 Me: I’ll be happy to help.
 Who sent you the email?
-(I would ask this because if it came from ElectionsOnline I can be certain the recipient is an eligible voter and the email contains a valid link to the ballot.
+(I would ask this because if it came from Skypunch I can be certain the recipient is an eligible voter and the email contains a valid link to the ballot.
 If the email originated from the client, the client may have gotten the URL wrong and the problem can be resolved by correcting the address.
 If the email came from a fellow voter, there could be any number of issues.
 There may be no link to the ballot.
 There may be a bad link to the ballot.
 There may be a good link to the ballot, but the recipient isn’t eligible to vote in this particular election.
 The proper response depends on the issue.)

 Response One

-Voter: It came from ElectionsOnline.
+Voter: It came from Skypunch.

 Response Two

-Voter: It came from the ____________________ (name of organization conducting the election).
+Voter: It came from ____________________ (name of organization conducting the election).

 Me: And did it contain a link to the ballot?
 (I would ask this because if it contains a link, I want to verify that the link is correct.)